 twofold egolessness – The lack of self-nature of persons and of things.

-twofold hindrance – Passions (klesa) and relative knowledge.
+twofold hindrance – Passions (klesa) and relative knowledge (samjna).

-twofold passions (klesa) – Craving born of ignorance and the passions that follow from craving.
+twofold passions (klesa) – Craving, and the passions which follow from craving.

 tun – Sudden, abrupt; the Southern School founded by Hui-neng.